Undergraduate Department of

-Department of Business Analytics, Information Systems and Supply Chain
+Business Analytics, Information Systems and Supply Chain

 College of Business

 The undergraduate major in Management Information Systems is designed for those who want to learn more about the intersection of people, processes, and technology in order to provide competitive advantage to organizations.
 The purpose of the Management Information Systems program is to provide students with a broad understanding of the role and use of managerial technology in the various functional areas of modern organizations.
-With this understanding students will design, implement, and manage systems for use in problem solving, decision making and innovation in organizations.
+With this understanding students will design, implement, and manage systems for use in problem solving, decision making, and innovation in organizations.
 The overall intent is to prepare the student for entry-level positions in medium- and large-sized organizations leading to high-level technical or managerial careers in both the public and private sectors.
 Students who successfully complete the Management Information Systems major receive a Bachelor of Science (BS) degree in Management Information Systems.
-The program Web site is accessible at http://business.fsu.edu/academics/undergraduate-programs/majors/mis.
+The program Website is accessible at https://business.fsu.edu/undergraduate/majors/mis.

 Computer Skills Competency